-a) Firing Mode.
+- a) Firing Mode.
 Double Action Only, Double Action/Single Action, or Striker Fired pistols are allowed.
 When in the ready condition a pistol with an external hammer must have the hammer fully down, not resting on the half cock.
-Revolvers must fire ALL shots of every stage in double action.

-- b) Sights.
+Revolvers must fire ALL shots of every stage in double action. - b) Sights.
 Pistols must have factory open notch rear and post front sights.
 Fiber optic sights are permitted.
 Front sights must be non-adjustable.
 The rear sight may be adjustable if the pistol was originally manufactured with an adjustable sight.
-Sights may be replaced but they must use the original dovetail cuts and must retain the original configuration of the firearm.
-Peep, ghost, optical, electronic, Bo-Mar rib, and Aristocrat-type sights are prohibited. - c) Overall Size.
+Sights may be replaced but peep, ghost, optical, electronic, and Aristocrat-type sights are prohibited. - c) Overall Size and Weight.
 Pistols, with an empty magazine inserted, must fit wholly within a box with internal dimensions of 8 15/16 x 6 x 1 5/8 inches.
 No magazine may be used during the competition that is larger than the magazine used to pass the Production Firearm size test.
-Revolvers may not exceed 12 inches in length and 6 1⁄2 inches in depth. - d) External Configuration and Finish.
-The pistol shall have no visible external modification except those authorized by this rule.
+Revolvers may not exceed 12 inches in length and 6 1⁄2 inches in depth.
+The pistol must have a maximum weight of 59 ounces. - d) External Configuration and Finish.
+The pistol may have any external modifications not specifically prohibited by these rules.
 External finishes, either protective or decorative, and other non-functional embellishments such as engraving, inlays or inscriptions are permitted - e) Grips.
 Factory grips may be modified to fit the competitor's hand, or facilitate loading, using checkering, stippling, grip tape or sleeves.
 Grips with thumb rests are not permitted.
 Any modification to the grip must ensure that the pistol does not exceed the maximum dimensions specified in Rule 4.2.5 c). - f) Barrel.
 Barrels on semi-automatic pistols may not exceed 5.35 inches in length; barrels on revolvers may not exceed 6.5 inches, as measured from the forward edge of the cylinder.
 Ported barrels are not permitted.
 Barrels may be replaced, provided the replacement barrel has the same profile, caliber, and length as the original factory barrel. - g) Trigger Pull.
 Semi-automatic pistol single or double action trigger pull weight shall not be less than 3.5 lbs.
 A revolver double action trigger pull weight shall not be less than 3.5 lbs. - h) Target Features, Permitted or Prohibited.
 Wide target-style hammers and triggers are permitted if these features were provided on the pistol as manufactured.
-Compensators are not permitted.
+Compensators or other means of recoil reduction are not permitted.
 Internal modifications are permitted provided the pistol's standard safety features remain operable (see Rule 4.1.3).
 Modifying older model pistols to achieve the capabilities of current versions of the same model pistol is permitted.
 Milling the slide to facilitate the mounting of optical sights is permitted (see Rules 4.2.7 & 4.2.8).
+The exchange of EXTERNAL components, slides, sights, firing pins, firing pin retainers, pins, extractors, magazine releases, slide stops, thumb safeties, triggers, hammers, bushings, and ejectors MAY be replaced with OFM (original factory manufacture) or aftermarket parts.
+The exchange of OFM parts between different models of Production approved pistols is allowed.
+Any projection from the pistol that can be used as a support on the barricade when shooting in the Barricade Event is prohibited.